dexpiper/ifaxbotcovid/README.md

 etc.
 ```

-Names of variables and their descriptions are listed in the file.
+Names of variables and their descriptions are listed in the readme file.

 ***